Onit Bank

 • Simple Interface: Creating an intuitive, user-friendly interface for both SMEs and consumers to manage their finances effortlessly.

 The design process began with competitor research to understand the merchant’s current realities and service offerings.
-We went through the onboarding and KYC journeys of multiple African and non-African financial apps.
+I went through the onboarding and KYC journeys of multiple African and non-African financial apps.
 Chipper Cash, NCBA, NALA, and Abeg to name a few.
 This helped us understand the number of steps and common design patterns merchants were used to.

-We tested our user journeys and developed interactive prototypes, which we tested in the field to gather feedback.
+I tested our user journeys and developed interactive prototypes, which we tested in the field to gather feedback.
 These iterations helped us refine our designs based on real user input.
 We studied countless user flows on UXcam and held in-person design workshops with users to capture their feedback early on in the design process.

 Developing a design system at this point was key to establishing a consistent design language and reusable components that would enable us to design for speed as we included new features and expanded our product offering.
 Documenting these design standards was crucial to maintaining coherence across the platform and allowing designers in the team to understand the decisions made along the development process.